Eating for Healthy Pregnant Women/Ngā Kai Totika mā te Wahine Hapū

 - difficulty losing weight after your baby is born.
 This may increase your risk of developing diabetes, heart disease and some cancers later in life.

-Not gaining enough weight during pregnancy can increase the changes of having a premature (preterm) birth, or a small for age baby.
+Not gaining enough weight during pregnancy can increase the chances of having a premature (preterm) birth, or a small for age baby.

 Talk to your LMC about what a healthy weight gain during pregnancy is for you.